 Misology and misanthropy arise in the same way.
 For misanthropy arises from having pistis in (pisteuetai) someone strongly without technê [viz., of people].
 You think (hêgêsasthai) the person is in every way true and sound and pistos, and then a while later you find him base and apistos [opposite of pistos] and then the same with another person…Logoi are similar to people in this way: if someone has pistis in (pisteuêi) some logos to be true, without having the technê about logoi, and then after a while it seems (doxêi) to him to be false, whether it is so or not, and this happens again and again; then, you know, especially those who have spent their time in debaters’ logoi in the end think that …there is nothing sound or stable either in things or in logoi… (Phaedo 89d-90c, emphases added)

 The parallels here very strongly suggest that ‘pisteuô’ denotes the same relation both when applied to people and when applied to logoi.
 If it means trust in the former case, as it clearly does, it should mean trust in the latter case too.
 Moreover, the implication is that in both cases trusting something involves taking it to be true, where this is at least closely connected to taking it to be trustworthy, pistos.
 When we trust a person we regard them as true, i.e. loyal and decent and reliable.
-When we trust a logos we regard it as true – that is, presumably, as an accurate account of reality.
+When we trust a logos we regard it as true – that is, as an accurate account of reality.

 Third: This means that the default way to trust a claim involves regarding it as true, and therefore relying on it to guide one’s judgment and behavior.

-Finally: And this is a good account of what we mean by believing a claim.
+Finally: This is a good account of what we mean by believing a claim.
 (Consider the equivalence in English between “Do you trust the rumor?”
-“Do you think the rumor is true” and “Do you believe the rumor?”)
+“Do you think the rumor is true?” and “Do you believe the rumor?”)

 Indeed, in many other passages in Plato, and elsewhere, we see pisteueô paired with logos or with other terms for representations, where these phrases are closely correlated with terms for ‘believe’.
 For example:

 – Well, then, do we have pistis in (pisteuomen) the earlier logoi, in which we said that [music imitates characters]…?
-Or how [do we think about this]? – Our dogma is in not all in another way.
+Or how [do we think about this]? – Our dogma is in no way other than that.
 (Laws 798d-e)

-Trusting logoi which say p is equivalent to having the dogma that p.
+Trusting logoi which say that p is equivalent to having the dogma that p.
 Consider also:

 From the evidence (tekmêriôn) that I find I can have pistis in (pisteusai)…I judge (nomizô) that earlier events were not on the same scale.
 (Thucydides, I.1.3 – I.2.1, trans. based on Mynott)